pcwii/help-skill/README.md

 Scrapes the skills directory to provide conversational help on installed skills

 ## Description
-Utilize the testing json files to discover intents and provide help on installed skills.
+This skill will provide discriptive help for the installed skills by scraping the Readme files.
 ## Examples
+Todo Add Examples
 ## Conversational Context
 * "hey mycroft:"
 * Request: "help"